A Shape-Newton Method for Free-boundary Problems Subject to The Bernoulli Boundary Condition: Numerical experiments

 Figure \ref{convergence_D} shows the error between numerical results of $\phi$ and $\eta$ compared with the exact solution \eqref{Exact_s} on the free boundary $\Gamma_F$ with a different number of finite element meshes.
 The value of $N+1$ represents the number of nodes along the $x$-axis, and the number of nodes along the $y$-axis is $\frac{N}{4}$.
 Although the error is slightly larger with more nodes, the shape-Newton scheme converges superlinearly.
-Moreover, there appears to be a plateau at higher iterations.
-One possible reason for the plateau and the rising error values is that we use a finite difference method to find the derivatives and the normal vector.
-However, even though the error rises with more elements, it is still around $10^{-12}$ when we choose $N=640$ such that there are $409600$ elements in total in the domain.